 3. Heat the oil in a saucepan, then add the finely chopped onion and garlic.
 Cook over low heat for about 5 minutes.
 Next, add the mustard and nutmeg and plenty of seasoning.

-4. Add the flour and mix well, slowly adding the milk until you get a smooth consistency and then mix in the stock, yeast flakes and pesto.
+4. Add the flour and mix well and cook for a few minutes to cook the flour out.
+Slowly add the milk until you get a smooth consistency and then mix in the stock, yeast flakes and pesto.

-5. Tip the pasta into the sauce and pour it into a 2.5-litre ovenproof dish.
+5. Tip the pasta into the sauce and mix in until all the pasta is coated with sauce, pour it into a 2.5-litre ovenproof dish.
 Scatter with half the cheese and stir in.
 Place the cooked tomatoes on top and scatter the remaining cheddar and parmesan cheese on top.
 Bake for 20 minutes until golden and bubbling.

-If you make this, don’t forget to tag me on twitter as @veganalchemist1 or my facebook page https://www.facebook.com/thegfveganalchemist I love seeing your versions of the recipes.
-I would love to hear your comments too.
+If you like this recipe, don’t forget to tag me on Twitter as @veganalchemist1 or my Facebook page https://www.facebook.com/thegfveganalchemist Iwould love to see seeing your versions of the recipes from the blog.
+All your comments and suggestions are welcome.